-Cryptocurrencies caused shock waves within the financial world when Bitcoin arrived in 2009, and since that time they have gained both traction in the markets, and validity in the way in which they are perceived (I personally have cryptos in my personal portfolio, and we do at work too).
+Cryptocurrencies caused shock waves within the financial world when Bitcoin arrived in 2009, and since that time they have gained both traction in the markets, and validity in the way in which they are perceived (I have cryptos in my own personal portfolio, and we do at work too).
 There is no doubt that these products are here to stay, and if you are actively trading in the currency markets then you certainly need to look at the impact these digital currencies are having on fiat money as a whole.

 The dollar is an example of a centralized currency and this means that there is just one entity that can make decisions about that currency, for example, the decision to print more dollars is a decision the government can make themselves alone.
 An example of a decentralized currency is the cryptocurrency Ethereum (ETH); it is made up of a blockchain which is not only timestamped, but the information is stored in such a way that you would have to have access to every computer simultaneously to hack the network - highlighting it as a decentralized system.

 It is important to use the dollar example as it is currently the defacto world currency, which is to say that it is the global currency.
 It upholds this status because of the fact that the largest majority of global bank reserves are held in dollars, and many countries peg their currency to the dollar, effectively making it the modern-day gold standard.
 Countries such as China, Japan and Brazil keep their currencies pegged to the dollar, or at least low against the dollar, to give themselves a competitive edge when exporting to the US.
 They do this by purchasing treasury securities and taking ownership of US debt.
 In addition, oil exporting nations have to peg their currency to the dollar because oil is sold in dollars, and it would be far too risky to adopt any alternative approach.
-Now after all this talk of pegging my mind has gone off on a tangent and I’m already salivating at when I’ll get to do this next (you may need a sexual urban dictionary if you’re lost).
-Just make sure you come back and finish the chapter after your playtime ;p

 This renders images of a dystopian future with people using credits (Bitcoins and alike) to pay for their replacement ink cartridges, soy sauce and other non-essential goods.
 Whilst there are decentralized cryptocurrencies such as Ethereum and Bitcoin (BTC), there are others which consist of a centralized blockchain; probably the main example would be Ripple (XRP).
 Ripple is a frictionless payment protocol which can be used to send money globally for just a fraction of the cost that conventional banking methods would incur.
 Possibly its main advantage is that instead of international transactions taking 3+ days to process, payments can be settled in just 3-4 seconds.
 Big banks and organizations such as Santander, American Express and Deloitte are already testing out Ripple and you can be sure it won’t be long before this method becomes commonplace.